Facing Domestic Violence Charges In Georgia? Here’s What You Need to Know

 - Violating a protective order: Abusers can spend up to one year in county jail if they violate the terms of their protective order, regardless of whether they have been convicted of domestic violence.

-Other Potential Penalties In Domestic Violence Cases
+Other Potential Penalties for Domestic Violence Offenses

 Some other penalties aside from jail time can stem from a protective order, and they are: